Presbyterians of the Past

 James I. Vance, 1862-1939

-James pursued his education in preparation for the ministry at King College where he received both the Bachelor and Master of Arts.
-He moved on for theological study to Union Seminary in Virginia completing his divinity program in 1886.
-During his studies at Union he was licensed by Holston Presbytery, 1884, so that he was ready for ordination and installation in the Presbyterian Church in Wytheville, Virginia, where he shepherded briefly until 1887.
+He prepared for the ministry first at King College earning both the Bachelor and Master of Arts, then he went to Union Seminary in Virginia completing the divinity program in 1886.
+During his studies he was licensed by Holston Presbytery, 1884, so he could test his gifts and be ready for ministry.
+He was ordained and installed in the Presbyterian Church in Wytheville, Virginia and served until 1887.
 After four years in the Second Presbyterian Church in Alexandria, and then three or so more in First Presbyterian Church, Norfolk, he accepted a call in 1894 to the church that would receive most of his remaining pastoral service.

-At the time of his move to Nashville, James Vance did not know that he would have something in common with the man in the White House at the time, President Grover Cleveland.
-Cleveland was serving his second term in office non-consecutively due to the interruption caused by the election of Benjamin Harrison in 1888.
-At the time of Rev. Vance’s installation in First Church in 1895, the communicate membership numbered over a thousand according to the annual statistics reported to the PCUS General Assembly, which made it the largest church in the denomination.
+At the time of his move to Nashville, James Vance did not know that he would have something in common with President Grover Cleveland.
+Cleveland would serve his second term in office non-consecutively because Benjamin Harrison defeated him when he ran for a second term in 1888.
+At the time of Vance’s installation in First Church in 1895, the communicate membership numbered over a thousand according to the annual statistics reported to the PCUS General Assembly, which made it the largest church in the denomination.
 Other large churches such as Central in Atlanta had 812 members; B. M. Palmer’s congregation in New Orleans included over 650 communicates; and the Woodland Street Church in Nashville had a flock of 425 over seen by R. C. Reed.
 However, despite his effective ministry and an appreciative congregation in Nashville, at the turn of the century Vance left Tennessee for the North Church of the Reformed Church in America in Newark, New Jersey.
-After a decade of ministry in another state and denomination, Dr. Vance returned to Nashville in 1910 for his second call where he continued until his retirement in 1936.
+After a decade of ministry, Dr. Vance returned to Nashville in 1910 for his second call continuing until his retirement in 1936.
 In 1914, he enjoyed the privilege of celebrating the congregation’s centennial by delivering a discourse titled, “A Century Old Church,” using for his text Joshua 14:11.
 After fifty years of ministry to local congregations, denominationally, interdenominationally, and ecumenically, James Isaac Vance died November 24, 1939.

 Barry Waugh